Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Simulation Data and Analysis

-Next, we calculate the 3D shapes of galaxies by determining the mass tensor of the stars and DM and diagonalizing them.
-Below, we describe the shape measurements for stars, but the same method is followed for DM as well.
-We define $A$, $B$, and $C$, as the length of the semi-major, -middle, and -minor axes, respectively.
-We initialize 3D elliptical shells to have axis ratios $B/A = C/A = 1$, at a distance of 2{\rstar} away from the galaxy center and with thickness 0.4{\rstar} \citep[same as that used for shape measurements in][]{Pillepich19}.
-If the initial shell contains less than 3 particles, we simply do not calculate the shape of this galaxy and label it with a flag.
-We then iteratively diagonalize the mass tensor and constantly update the elliptical shells until the direction and magnitude of the eigenvectors of the mass tensor converge.
-The length of the major axis is fixed to 2{\rstar}, but the direction is allowed to vary.
-We measure the 3D stellar and DM shapes at 2{\rstar}, and the DM shape at 2{\rdm}.
-Lastly, we also measure the shapes of DM subhalos in TNG50-Dark at 2{\rdm} and 0.1{\rdm}.
-The latter is chosen to enable comparison against 2{\rstar}; as there are no stars in TNG50-Dark, 0.1{\rdm} is approximately equivalent to the galaxy center scale that is defined by 2{\rstar} in TNG50.
+Next, we calculate the 3D shapes of stars and DM in galaxies, which we briefly describe below.
+This is identical to \cite{Pillepich19}, whose measurements are not publicly available in the online catalogs.
+First, we define $A$, $B$, and $C$, as the lengths of the major, middle, and minor axes, respectively.
+Next, we initialize 3D elliptical shells to have axis ratios $B/A\!=C/A\!=1$, at a distance of 2{\rstar} from the galaxy center and with a thickness of 0.4{\rstar}.
+If the initial shell contains fewer than 3 particles, we simply do not calculate the shape and label the galaxy with a flag.
+We then iteratively diagonalize the mass tensor and update the elliptical shells until the direction and magnitude of the eigenvectors of the mass tensor converge.
+The length of the major axis is fixed at 2{\rstar}, but the direction is allowed to vary.
+Note that the length of the major axis and the elliptical shell above is set to 0.1{\rdm}, 2{\rdm}, or 2{\rstar}, depending on the scale at which the shape is measured.

+We measure and analyze the 3D stellar and DM shapes of TNG50 galaxies at 0.1{\rdm} and 2{\rdm}, and likewise for the DM shapes of subhalos in TNG50-Dark at 0.1{\rdm} and 2{\rdm}.
+These choices of radii enable consistent comparisons between different physical scales and between TNG50 and TNG50-Dark as there are no stars in the latter.
+However, we also analyze stellar shapes at 2{\rstar} instead of 0.1{\rdm} in TNG50, and find that the results for the inner halo do not change appreciably between these two radii.